PauloIVM/PauloIVM/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [MelhorPlano](http://melhorplano.net/) as a Software Engineering.
+- 🔭 I’m currently working on [MelhorPlano](http://melhorplano.net/) as a Mid-Level Software Engineering.
+- 🌱 I started programming in 2014 in college.
+In 2020 I started working professionally, especially with web development.
+I also like development for embedded, desktop, and other areas that pique my interest.

 <div align="center">
   <a href="https://github.com/PauloIVM">